Search

 Bill Wilson, on page 13 of the AA Big Book, said, “I ruthlessly faced my sins and became willing to have my new-found Friend take them away, root and branch.
 I have not had a drink since.”
 This proves a couple of points which many AA members don’t understand.
 First, Bill Wilson did not stop drinking until he did the 3rd Step.
 Another member once said that he did not actually quit drinking until he was halfway through his 4th Step.
 I have said, “You don’t quit drinking and then work the 12 Steps; you quit drinking by working the steps.”

 In the Foreword to the Second Edition of the AA Big Book, on p.
-XX, it says, “Of alcoholics who came to AA and really tried, 50% got sober at once and remained that way; 25% sobered up after some relapses, and among the remainder, those who stayed on with AA showed improvement.”
+XX, it says, “Of alcoholics who came to AA and really tried, 50% got sober at once and remained that way.
+25% sobered up after some relapses.
+Among the remainder, those who stayed on with AA showed improvement”.
 This leads me to believe that among true alcoholics, the hopeless cases who never quit drinking still show improvement if they work the 12 Steps.
-One of the problems with AA today is that if an alcoholic takes a drink, the members of the fellowship group seem to want to start the person over again with Step 1.
-I’m sure some members have died as a result of prevalent misunderstandings like this within AA.

 Steps 4, 5, 6, 7: identifying & correcting flaws in behavior, character & personality